 - We have more than 100 years of criminal defense experience.

-- Attorneys Joseph Tamburino and Jill Brisbois are Board Certified Criminal Law Specialists.
+- Attorney Joseph Tamburino is Board Certified Criminal Law Specialists.

 - When you call, we’ll start your case with a FREE, no-obligation consultation.

 Together, our Minneapolis attorneys bring over 100 years of criminal defense experience to the table.
 We have also represented thousands of clients and led hundreds of court trials, including acquittals and dismissals in juvenile DUI cases.
 Clients know they can count on us to fight for them relentlessly and aggressively.
 All you need to do is share the facts with us, and we can handle the rest.